Parsl/parsl/docs/userguide/workflows/concurrent.rst

 2. Supplying an already-started Parsl :class:`~parsl.DataFlowKernel` (DFK).
-   The executor assumes you will start and stop the Parsl DFK outside the Executor.
+   The Parsl DFK must be started and stopped separate from the executor.

     .. code-block:: python